 - What can we do to improve our item to fit your needs?

-As Bill Gates said himself, “an unhappy customer is the best customer”.
-Once you understand why customers are returning their orders, you can start to improve your products and web store.
+As Bill Gates said himself, “An unhappy customer is the best customer.”
+Once you understand why customers are returning their orders, you can improve your products and web store.

 For example, if a specific item always comes back faulty, you can find ways to fix it.
 Maybe it’s a flaw in the design, or the item’s packaging isn’t strong enough to sustain the transportation to the customer.